waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## B. Untested Hypotheses & Test Plans
 - **Menu Cursor Reset:** Hypothesis: The game resets the cursor to the first Pokémon in the list in the 'Bring out which POKéMON?' menu if a turn passes without a selection.
 Test Plan: Next time I am in this specific menu, I will manually move the cursor to a different Pokémon, wait one turn, and observe if the cursor position changes.
 - **Menu Selection Bug:** Hypothesis: Selecting a Pokémon in the 'Bring out which POKéMON?' menu consistently opens the sub-menu for a different, seemingly random Pokémon.
-This has been observed multiple times when trying to select CRAG.
-Test Plan: I will test a workaround.
-Instead of selecting the desired Pokémon (CRAG), I will select an adjacent Pokémon (REVENANT) to see if the bug inadvertently selects CRAG for me.
+This has been observed multiple times when trying to select CRAG. **(Hypothesis Disproven on Turn 197844)** Test: Selected REVENANT.
+Result: REVENANT's sub-menu opened, not CRAG's.
+Conclusion: The bug is not a simple mis-selection of an adjacent Pokémon.
+Further testing is needed to understand the cause.

 # IV.
 Tool & Agent Development